-Hours: 2 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Legal Research
+Course Frequency: Offered when student interest and faculty availability allow

+Prerequisite: Legal Research

-This course is designed to reinforce and build upon the research skills learned in the first year, focusing on skills needed for advanced writing projects encountered in practice.
-Students will: develop and execute research plans; study specialized topical legal materials; study significant factual sources, such as statistical databases and public records, and non-legal sources, such as non-law academic sources, encountered in the practice of law; researching expert witnesses, attorneys, and judges; and evaluating research and reference products for the law practice.
+This course is designed to reinforce and build upon the research skills learned in the first semester.
+Students will learn about legal research resources for use during the five phases of civil litigation: case assessment and due diligence, pleadings, discovery, trial, and appeal.
+Students will: develop and execute research plans; study specialized topical legal materials; study significant factual sources, such as statistical databases, public records, and non-legal sources; learn how to find information about expert witnesses, attorneys, and judges; and evaluate research and reference products for a cost-effective practice of law.